Combatant by Complified Creations

 Figure 4

-Next to the weapon, the armor of your robot is one of the most impoartant parts of a combat robot due to how the fights are scorred(With 5 points for damge, 3 for control, and 3 for agression).
-As a result of this scoring and the need for your robot to survuve if you want to win in a KO situation, the armor is one of the most important parts of the robot and the construciton of it is vital to having a winning chance.
-The best way to design this armor is to make it out of TPU with a curved exterior and, where its needed, closed cell infil for lighter but slightly less durable armor.
+Next to the weapon, your robot's armor is one of the most critical parts of a combat robot, because fights are scored (5 points for damage, 3 for control, and 3 for aggression).
+As a result of this scoring and the need for your robot to survive if you want to win in a KO situation, the armor is one of the most important parts of the robot, and the construction of it is vital to having a winning chance.
+The best way to design this armor is to make it from TPU with a curved exterior and, where needed, closed-cell infill for lighter, but slightly less durable, armor.

-With all that said though It is still wise to try to minimize the infil in the armor possible because it decreases the strength of that section of armor, which while it might be getting directly hit, it will be taking resulting forces from other sections getting hit.
-Thats all just to say, design your robot to minimze the amount of infill necasary in almost all cases.
+With all that said, it is still wise to try to minimize infill in the armor as much as possible because it decreases the strength of that section of armor, which, while it might be getting directly hit, will be taking the resulting forces from other sections that are getting hit.
+That's all, to say: design your robot to minimize the amount of infill needed in almost all cases.

 Figure 5